huibizhang/vitawind/README.md

 ```bash
 npm install vitawind
 ```
-Installing vitawind , then Tailwind will be installed in your vite project by npm .
+Installing vitawind , then Tailwind will be installed in your vite project by npm.

 #### Configuration
 ```bash